 - The study phase included a comprehensive geotechnical investigation and a detailed study of alternatives.
 Evaluations covered hydraulics, odor control, sedimentation, flood plain, wetlands, permits, land acquisition, pipe materials, construction schedule, agency coordination, operations issues, maintenance issues, and cost.

-The contractor used a refurbished RVS 600S Soltau microtunneling machine to install 42-inch concrete casing pipe in two drives measuring 761 feet and 688 feet long.
+The contractor used a refurbished RVS 600S Soltau microtunneling machine to install 42-inch (1.1-meter) concrete casing pipe in two drives measuring 688 feet (210 meters) and 761 feet (232 meters) long.
 Connections to the existing sewer at each end were completed using traditional open-cut construction.

 The project required work adjacent to an environmentally sensitive area, and the eastern drive crossed beneath three large-diameter high-pressure gas lines with clearances of less than two pipe diameters.